 The Committee on Faculty Procedures assigns faculty to committees each year.
-The current committee assignments of faculty members may be found on the Committee Membership List [pdf].
+The full list of current committees and assignments of faculty members may be found on the Committee Membership List [pdf].
+Listed here are some of those committees.

 College Judiciary Committee